In This Article

 What is 429 retry after in Python?

-When you get a 429 Too Many Requests response code, check its Retry-After header in HTTP headers.
-You can parse that header and wait before retrying.
-It fits your retry failed requests logic and respects server limits.
+When you get a 429 Too Many Requests response code, check its Retry-After HTTP header.
+You can parse that header to see whether the server has provided a wait time.
+Creating a failed requests logic that respects servers' wait time is likely to be more successful.

 Create Account